COSC3020/recurrent-recurrences-CollinDavis03/README.md

 ## Sources
 The only thing I used was the link I mentioned earlier to learn about the master theorem a little more and how and when it is used.
 Other than that I did the rest of the solving myself.
+I spoke with the TA, who assisted me with the notation needed for the problem.

 ## Plagarism Statement
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”